NEW MEMBER WELCOME PACKET

 Note: All chapter LOH members must first register with National Ladies of Harley.

-PHOTOGRAPHER: (3) Takes and organizes chapter photos for chapter publications and website.
+PHOTOGRAPHER: (3) Take and organize chapter photos for chapter publications and website.

 EDITOR: Is responsible for editing and facilitating the distribution of the monthly chapter HOGWASH newsletter.